-Jody Isernhagen is Associate Professor of Educational Administration at the University of Nebraska-Lincoln.
-She received a M.A. in curriculum and instruction and Ed.D. in administration, curriculum, and instruction from Virginia Polytechnic Institute.
+Jody Isernhagen is an associate professor of Educational Administration at the University of Nebraska-Lincoln.
+She received an M.A. in curriculum and instruction and Ed.D. in administration, curriculum, and instruction from Virginia Polytechnic Institute.
 Dr. Isernhagen is the co-author of three books and numerous articles on school leadership and improving schools.
 Recent publications have appeared in the Journal for School Improvement, T.H.E.
 Journal, Technology Horizons in Education, and The Rural School.
-Dr. Isernhagen was the state representative to U.S. Department of Education National School Design Conference.
-She was also the Convener of the National Council of Professors of Educational Administration.
+Dr. Isernhagen was the state representative of the U.S. Department of Education National School Design Conference.
+She was also the convener of the National Council of Professors of Educational Administration.
 In 1997, she received both The University Council for Educational Administration Excellence in Education Award and the Nebraska Council of School Administrators Distinguished Service Award.

-Sandra Scofield is the Director of the Center for Science, Mathematics and Computer Education at the University of Nebraska-Lincoln.
-She is the former Chief of Staff to Governor Ben Nelson and served as Nebraska State Senator for District #49, which encompasses all of Sioux, Dawes and Box Butte Counties, as well as parts of Sheridan, Scotts Bluff, and Banner Counties, from 1983-1992.
-Senator Scofield is the past Director of the Career Development Center and was Director of Planning at Chadron State College.
+Sandra Scofield is the director of the Center for Science, Mathematics and Computer Education at the University of Nebraska-Lincoln.
+She is the former chief of staff to Governor Ben Nelson and served as Nebraska state senator for District #49, which encompasses all of Sioux, Dawes, and Box Butte Counties, as well as parts of Sheridan, Scotts Bluff, and Banner Counties, from 1983-1992.
+Senator Scofield is the past director of the Career Development Center and was director of planning at Chadron State College.
 From 1969 to 1971, she taught economics, psychology, and history at Westside High School in Omaha, Nebraska.
-Senator Scofield has a B.S. in social sciences and education and a M.A. in educational psychology and measurements from the University of Nebraska-Lincoln.
+Senator Scofield has a B.S. in social sciences and education and an M.A. in educational psychology and measurements from the University of Nebraska-Lincoln.